Periodontist vs. Dentist (What’s the Difference?)

 Even though some dentists offer gum-related services, they cannot simply call themselves a periodontist.
 Why?

 Periodontics is formally recognized as one of 10 specialized Opens new tab to ADA website areas of dentistry.
 To become a periodontist or any other dental specialist, a dentist must obtain additional training and education beyond dental school.
+Our periodontists in Bellevue are not an exception.

 Here’s how a dentist becomes a periodontist: